Neotropical realm: Animals

-There are 63 fish families and subfamilies are endemic to the Neotropical realm, more than any other realm.
+The Neotropical realm has 63 endemic fish families and subfamilies, which is more than any other realm.
 Neotropical fishes include more than 5,700 species, and represent at least 66 distinct lineages in continental freshwaters (Albert and Reis, 2011).
 The well-known red-bellied piranha is endemic to the Neotropic realm, occupying a larger geographic area than any other piranha species.
 Some fish groups originally unique to the Neotropics include: